-If you’re wanting to find a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this industry will increase by 13 percent by 2028.
+If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which expects careers in this trade will expand by 13 percent by 2028.

-There are several reasons why these positions are expanding so rapidly.
-One is homeowners taking advantage of government refunds to get more energy-efficient comfort systems.
-Then there’s the end of R-22 Freon® refrigerants, which affects old equipment.
-Lastly, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction houses.
+There are several reasons why these positions are expanding so fast.
+One is homeowners tapping into government rebates to purchase more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot housing market and a home shortage that’s driven a bump in new construction homes.

 What Is an HVAC Technician?

-A HVAC technician is an individual who repairs, installs and maintains heating and cooling equipment.
-Most work with both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+A HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
+Most assist both homeowners and business owners.
+And, most important, you’ll be skilled in:

 Is HVAC a Hard Career?

 One of the biggest misconceptions about HVAC is that it’s a blue-collar position.
-You have to have a distinct skill set, extensive training and ongoing endorsements.
+You have to have a distinct skill set, specialized training and ongoing certification.

 It’s an excellent career option if you want to: